 Figure 4 Shown is an example of using double step (Fig. 1) and modal engineering (Fig. 3) to produce a complex response.
 This is a Simulink simulation for an infinite Q system.
 The red trace is the applied drive and the black curve is the system response.

-However, in 2c), we turn the step off 5 device periods (10) after it starts.
+In 2c), we turn the step off 5 device periods (10) after it starts.
 One can see that the modes have been completely and cleanly turned off.
 The key point is to apply the off pulse at a very specific time in the oscillation cycle to pull the energy out of the mode.
-We note that the system has an infinite Q but by using an understanding of the dynamics of the device, we can make it switch on and off in under a period.
+We note that the system has an infinite Q but by using an understanding of the dynamics of the device, we can make it switch on and off in a single period.
 We also note these are open loop drive algorithms, there is no feedback being employed.

-The signal shown in Fig. 3a) is unipolar, it oscillates between zero and twice the nominal resting point of the system.
-If one wishes to have bipolar behavior, one can use a pulse like that shown in b).
-One half a period () after the step up, a step down in equal amplitude is applied.
-In this case the system oscillates symmetrically around zero.
 The amplitude of oscillation is determined by the pulse amplitude.

 As shown in Figure 3 one can use a negative pulse applied an integer number of periods after the first pulse (in this case 5 periods or 10) to turn the sequence off.
 One can have as few as one complete cycle or even a half a cycle.
 For the single full cycle, 1.5 periods long, one applies a step up, half a period later one has the step down to zero, half a period later a step down to minus the step-up amplitude and finally, a half a period later a step up to zero.
 To obtain the unipolar signal one applies a pulse of a full period length.
 When the system is at rest, a step up can be applied at any time.
-The key to the approach we present here is to apply the rest of the pulse sequence at times that correspond to integer values of the device period.
+The key to the approach we present here is to apply the rest of the pulse sequence at times that correspond to integer values of the device period, which for MEMS devices may be known to 1 ppm or better.
 We are using an understanding of the device dynamics to time our pulses to let us turn these modes on and off at will.
 We refer to this capability as modal engineering.

 For a linear system, one can combine the techniques shown in Figure 2 with those shown in Figure 3 to produce complex patterns.
 An example of such a pattern is shown in Figure 4.
 In this figure, we use the DS drive (up and down) to create a plateau and then use the recipe for a full sine wave to put a put a negative pulse in the center of the plateau.
 With the tools presented here one can create an essentially unlimited set of patterns and behaviors of arbitrary complexity.
 One can engineer the modes of the MEMS device to meet the needs of the imaging system as opposed to designing the optics around the limitations of the MEMS device.